 St. Patrick's Day in Frankfurt

-Frankfurt's O'Reilley’s is the main place to party in green in the city.
+Frankfurt drops its business facade after hours and gets ready to party for St Paddy's.
+O'Reilley’s near the hauptbahnhof (main train station) is the best place to party in green.
 There will be music, drinking, and dancing, along with a karaoke competition on the main stage.
-Encouraging the singing - drinks are half price.
+Encouraging the singing, drinks are half price.

 St. Patrick's Day in Dresden